 I love how this project came out.
 I have to tell you though, if you think this is frivolous my husband would agree.
 He was just shaking his head when he realized what I was up to, regardless of his lack of interest I think that our kitchen looks much better now!

 How to Paint Your Appliance to Look Like Stainless Steel

 Every time I looked into our kitchen all I could see was that massive black side to our refrigerator.
 I felt like it took over the room!
 I thought of some options to change it but they all seemed kind of complicated, like building in a white enclosure to match the cabinets or buying a new fridge (which was a bad idea because this fridge is new–it came with the house–and works great).
 One day I decided to google to see if there was a solution, I was thinking some sort of gray paint, but instead I found this ready-made paint kit.

 This seemed relatively low-risk.
 I just wanted something that would help the side of the fridge blend in with the whiter and lighter tones in our kitchen and at about $25 was definitely cheaper and easier than my other two ideas.
-Here is the kit I used and it was plenty (note this kit is larger to do a whole fridge) of product for what I needed to do.
+Here is the kit I used and it was plenty of product for what I needed to do.